saneletm/swanglish/README.md

 swanglish
 =========

-a library of english-siswati translations
+A library for a SiSwati translator

 Version1
 ---------
 SiSwati English Translation